reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

     - Ought implies can and cannot
 4. Cognitivist Non-descriptivist:
     - Judgment Internalism:
-        - If A judges that they ought to X, then A has some motivation to X insofar as they are rational.
+        - A judges that X is a normative reason iff X is a motivating reason for A insofar as A is rational.
         - Reflective/deliberative endorsement
         - Neither belief nor desire
     - Not descriptivist